odpi/egeria/open-metadata-implementation/adapters/open-connectors/governance-daemon-connectors/open-lineage-connectors/open-lineage-janus-connector/README.md

 # Open Lineage Janus Connector

-The Open Lineage Janus connector allows the Open Lineages to connect with a Janusgraph database.
+The Open Lineage Janus connector allows the Open Lineages Services to connect with a Janusgraph database.